AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 3. Plead not guilty and request a trial: Pleading not guilty or being charged with a misdemeanor instead of an infraction will require you to appear in court for a trial.
 Be sure to dress nicely, arrive on time and enter your plea in front of the judge.
 You can either agree to a plea bargain with the prosecutor or go to trial — either a bench trial (in front of the judge only) or a trial by jury if you request it.

 For the judge to declare you guilty, the prosecution must have proof against you.
-If you are convicted, you will have to pay the original fines plus court costs, attend traffic school, and, for more serious violations, be on probation, go to jail or perform community service.
-The conviction will be on your record regardless.6
+If you are convicted, you will have to pay the original fines,court costs, and attend traffic school.
+For more serious violations, you may be put on probation, go to jail, or perform community service.
+The conviction will be on your record regardless.8

 NOTE: